We have a strong, professional and highly-talented team of guides and staff at Wild Bear Lodge

-Your wilderness and bear-viewing guides are trained, experienced and qualified in wilderness first aid, working around bears, off-road driving, radio communications and other core backcountry skills.
+Your bear-viewing guides are trained, experienced and qualified in wilderness first aid, working around bears, off-road driving, radio communications and other core backcountry skills.

-Julius is a certified raft guide, a Swiftwater Rescue Technician, a Level 3 animal tracker, a Level 3 bear-viewing guide and guide instructor and has trained in driving ATVs, UTVs, and off-road vehicles.
+Julius is a certified rafting guide, a Swiftwater Rescue Technician, a Level 3 animal tracker, a Level 3 bear-viewing guide and guide instructor and has trained in driving ATVs, UTVs, and off-road vehicles.

-As well as being an active guide, Julius is the chairperson of the Commercial Bear Viewing Association of British Columbia’s Political Committee.
-He is also an active advocate for bear conservation, an occasional newspaper columnist, public speaker and pilots his own Piper Supercub.
+He is also an active advocate for bear conservation, an occasional newspaper columnist, public speaker and visiting professor at various universities.
+He pilots his own Piper Super Cub.

-Sage is an enthusiastic naturalist and much else besides.
+Sage is an enthusiastic naturalist.
 She joined the Wild Bear Lodge team in 2017, and is passionate about animals.
 Her enthusiasm for the natural world shines through in her guiding.

-Sage has a diploma in Recreation, Fish and Wildlife and she is also a trained and experienced bear guide.
+Sage has a diploma in Recreation, Fish and Wildlife and a degree in Biology.
+She is currently working on her MSc/PhD.
+She is a highly-experienced bear guide.
 She speaks French.
 Originally from Ontario, Sage has been living in the area for several years and considers herself a local.